Reissner/QMngMnt/README.md

 is to provide computational software and the core technology is `java`.
-Since computational software is particularly useful if integrated into programming languages, we deal also with the `matlab` language, i.e. with the matlab-interpreters `matlab` and its free clone `octave`, but also with `python`.
+Since computational software is particularly useful if integrated into programming languages, we deal also with the `matlab` language, i.e. with the `matlab` language interpreters `matlab` and its free clone `octave`, but also with `python`.